betsyjwolf/DC-Enrollment-Study/README.md

 This folder includes public use datasets, animations, and dashboards created for this project.

-## License to Use These Data
+## Citation

-These data are made available under the [Open Data Commons Attribution License](http://opendatacommons.org/licenses/by/).
-You may use, share, and adapt the data so long as you agree to acknowledge this project as the source of these data.
 Please cite the data as:

 Wolf, R., & Armstrong, C. (2019).
 D.C.
 Enrollment Project Data Archive (Version 1.0). https://github.com/betsyjwolf/DC-Enrollment-Study